Finite field restriction estimates based on Kakeya maximal operator estimates: Further remarks

 It is interesting to speculate on the applicability of the ideas presented here to the Euclidean setting.
 Indeed, one can modify the Mockenhaupt-Tao slicing argument to the Euclidean setting.
 In fact this technique was first introduced by Carbery \cite{Carbery} in his proof that the restriction conjecture implies the Bochner-Riesz conjecture for the (Euclidean) paraboloid.
 Combining this, using the basic strategy introduced here, with, say, the Moyua-Vargas-Vega mixed-norm estimate should allow one to deduce a significant amount of structure to a hypothetical extremizers to the (restriction form of) the Stein-Tomas inequality.
 One could then hope to use this structure to obtain an improved restriction estimate.

 This would be significantly distinct from the original application of the Moyua-Vargas-Vega inequality to the restriction problem and perhaps more efficient(if the numerology here is any guide).
 This would, however, likely fail to be competitive with the recent multilinear approach to these problems, such as \cite{BG} and \cite{GuthPoly}. \item Recently, there has been a lot of interest in classifying extremals and near externals to Fourier analytic inequalities.
 For instance, two recent papers by Christ and Shao, \cite{CS1} and \cite{CS2}, study the extremizers of the (Euclidean) Stein-Tomas inequality for sphere.
-The ideas presented there might well have some application to the current setting or vice versa. \item \emph{Note added:} The current work crucially relies on the polynomial method through the application of the Kakeya maximal operator estimates of Ellenberg, Oberlin and Tao \cite{EOT} for which there is currently no other known proof.
-More recently, Guth \cite{GuthPoly} has found an application of the polynomial partitioning method to the Euclidean restriction problem.
+The ideas presented there might well have some application to the current setting or vice versa. \item We have focused exclusively on the Paraboloid in this work.
+The explicit nature of the Fourier transform of its characteristic function (Lemma \ref{lem:FTcomp}) simplifies many issues compared to other surfaces such as the sphere.
+In the case of the sphere, one must appeal to deeper results regarding exponential sums even to obatin Stein-Tomas-type estimates.
+We refer the reader to \cite{KangKoh} for a more detailed discussion of the Fourier restriction phenomenon for the finite field sphere. \item \emph{Note added:} The current work crucially relies on the polynomial method through the application of the Kakeya maximal operator estimates of Ellenberg, Oberlin and Tao \cite{EOT} for which there is currently no other known proof.
+More recently, Guth \cite{GuthPoly} has found an application of the polynomial partitioning method to the Euclidean restriction problem. \item \emph{Note added:} Recently Koh \cite{KohNH} obtained new restriction estimates in certain high dimensional cases, improving on the results of \cite{LL} and \cite{IKParaboloid}.
+These arguments rely on, among other things, a high dimensional analog of the approach from \cite{LewkoNew}.
+In addition, Koh points out there that the necessary conditions in certain high dimensional cases were misstated in an earlier version of this manuscript.
+This has now been corrected.

 \end{enumerate}